soorajprakash/Custom_MetaSoundNodes_SRJ/docs/nodes.md

 | Stage 8 | Shifted output at stage 8.           | Float        |

 ## Slew (audio)
+A slew limiter to smooth out the rise and fall times of an audio signal.
 ### Inputs

 | Name      | Description                              | Type         |